Nigerian general says leader of Islamic State West Africa is dead | Law-Order

 Nigerian general says leader of Islamic State West Africa is dead

-It said different sources had given different accounts of how the ISWAP leader had died.
-Al-Barnawi was the third leader of an Islamist insurgent group in West Africa to die this year, after Boko Haram's Abubakar Shekau in May and Adnan Abu Walid al-Sahrawi of Islamic State in the Greater Sahara (ISGS).
+Al-Barnawi was the third leader of an Islamist insurgent group in West Africa to die this year, after Boko Haram's Abubakar Shekau in May and Adnan Abu Walid al-Sahrawi of Islamic State in the Greater Sahara (ISGS) in August.
+Since Shekau's death, thousands of Boko Haram fighters have surrendered to the Nigerian armed forces, but Foucher said al-Barnawi's death was unlikely to have a similar impact on ISWAP as that group had already weathered leadership changes.

 Nigeria's top general said on Thursday that Abu Musab al-Barnawi, leader of the insurgent group Islamic State West Africa Province (ISWAP), was dead.